dncpax/dgtcd_downer/README.md

 6. Set the number of seconds to wait between each request/download
 7. Select the collection number (e.g. 1,3 or Enter for all in BBox)
 8. And you should go take some ☕ !!!

+> [!WARNING]
+> In many networks of organizations / institutions, for security reasons, strange ports such as 8081 or 9000 may not be accessible and in these cases the plugin/script may not work.

 ## TODO